 - To produce or collect income that must be included in your gross income,

 - To manage, conserve, or maintain property held for producing such income, or

 - To determine, contest, pay, or claim a refund of any tax.

-You can deduct expenses you pay for the purposes in (1) and (2) above only if they are reasonably and closely related to these purposes.
-These other expenses include the following items:
+The following expenses can be deducted for the purposes above only if they are reasonably and closely related to these purposes:

 Appraisal Fees for a Casualty Loss or Charitable Contribution

 Appraisal fees can be deducted if you pay them for a casualty loss or the fair market value of donated property.